kevincastejon/com.caskev.grid-toolkit/README.md

 #### DirectionMap

-You can generate a **DirectionMap** object that holds pre-calculated paths data.
+You can generate a **DirectionMap** object that holds pre-calculated direction data.
 This way of doing pathfinding is useful for some usages (like Tower Defenses and more) because it calculates once all the paths between one tile, called the "**target**", and all the accessible tiles from it.

 To generate the **DirectionMap** object, use the **GenerateDirectionMap** method that needs the *grid* and the *target* tile from which to calculate the paths, as parameters.